 As a result, eating plant-based foods (excluding processed foods like cookies and potato chips) tend to make us feel fuller sooner, activating our stomach’s stretch receptors and telling us to slow down before we have a chance to overeat (16).
 Supporting this, research has shown that adding more lower calories foods (like fruits and vegetables) to your diet is more effective than simply limiting higher calorie foods (like hamburgers and ice cream) (17).

-This helps explain why people who switch from a plant-based diet, even when it includes some processed foods like those mentioned above, decrease their body fat stores (18).
+This helps explain why people who switch to a plant-based diet, even when it includes some processed foods like those mentioned above, decrease their body fat stores (18).

 Leaner Protein Package